devilry/devilry_file_upload/README.rst

 State
 =====
-The project is under development, and should not be used yet.
+The project is in beta.
+We are currently trying it out on a complex audio/video/text sharing site.

 Docs